amrohendawi/roberta-t5-faiss-semantic-search/README.md

 ## Heroku DevOps

 You can push the project to production by simply creating a new app on heroku and connecting it to your github repo within 60 seconds.
+Make sure to pull a compressed model and unzip it before executing the app.